AndroidPatch/APatchDocs/docs/en/patch.md

 ## Automatically patching

-1. Download the latest version of APatch manager from [GitHub](https://github.com/bmax121/APatch/releases).
+1. Download the latest version of APatch Manager from [GitHub](https://github.com/bmax121/APatch/releases).

 2. Click on the button ![Patch Button](/PButton.png) at the top right corner of the homepage to set the SuperKey.
 The SuperKey needs to have **numbers and letters** and at least **8 characters** length.
 It will be used later to unlock root privileges.